thorvg/thorvg/README.md

 <br />
 <br />
 ## Examples
-There are various examples to understand ThorVG APIs, Please check sample code in `thorvg/src/examples`
+There are various examples available in `thorvg/src/examples`, to help you understand ThorVG APIs.

-To execute examples, you can build them with this meson option.
+To execute these examples, you can build them with the following meson option:
 ```
 meson -Dexamples=true . build
 ```
-Note that these examples are required EFL `elementary` package for launching.
-If you're using Linux-based OS, you could easily install its package from your OS distribution server.
+Note that these examples require the EFL `elementary` package for launching.
+If you're using Linux-based OS, you can easily install this package from your OS distribution server.
 Otherwise, please visit the official [EFL page](https://enlightenment.org/) for more information.

 [Back to contents](#contents)
 <br />
 <br />
 ## Tools
 ### ThorVG Viewer
 [ThorVG viewer](https://samsung.github.io/thorvg.viewer) supports immediate rendering through your browser.
-You can drag & drop SVG files on the page, see the rendering result on the spot.
+You can drag & drop SVG files on the page and see the rendering result on the spot.

 [Back to contents](#contents)
 <br />
 <br />
 ### SVG to PNG
-ThorVG provides an executable `svg2png` converter which generate a PNG file from a SVG file.
+ThorVG provides an executable `svg2png` converter which generates a PNG file from an SVG file.

-To use `svg2png`, you must turn on its feature in the build option.
+To use `svg2png`, you must turn on this feature in the build option:
 ```
 meson -Dtools=svg2png . build
 ```
-Alternatively, you can add `svg2png` value to `tools` option in `meson_option.txt`.
-Build output will be located in `{builddir}/src/bin/svg2png/`
+Alternatively, you can add the `svg2png` value to the `tools` option in `meson_option.txt`.
+The build output will be located in `{builddir}/src/bin/svg2png/`.

-For more information, see `svg2png` usages:
+Examples of the usage of the `svg2png`:
 ```
 Usage:
    svg2png [svgFileName] [Resolution] [bgColor]

 Examples:
     $ svg2png input.svg
     $ svg2png input.svg 200x200
     $ svg2png input.svg 200x200 ff00ff